 - Name*.
 Enter a name that will be displayed in the process diagram.
 We recommend choosing a short yet informative name to make the process diagram easy to read.

 - Task name*.
 Enter a text that the task executor will see in their task list or on the task page.
 You can add a context variable to the name to make it more detailed.
-To do that, click on the + sign in the right corner of the field.
+To do that, click on the {+} icon in the right corner of the field.
+You can also add conditions and functions, just like for the item name templates.
+This allows you to generate a more informative name for the task.

 - Item to send for approval*.
 Specify the context variable that will store the file or app item that is sent for approval.

 - Approval type.
 This option appears only if a user group or a department is specified as executor in swimlane settings.
-The task will be assigned to all the users who belong to the user group or department, and the system's behavior will depend on how you set up the connectors and the approval type:
+The task will be assigned to all the users who belong to the user group or department.
+Determine how the approval task should be assigned and executed:

 - Parallel.
 The approval task will be simultaneously assigned to all executors included in the swimlane.
-Depending on connector settings, ELMA365 will either wait until every executor reviews the document or the process will go to the next step as soon as one of the executors approved or rejected the document.
+Depending on the connector settings, there are two options.
+Either each executor needs to review the document before the process moves on to the next step, or the next step starts as soon as one of the executors approves or rejects the document.

 - Sequential.
 The task will be assigned consequently to all the executors one by one.
-The process will go to the next step only when all the employees will accomplish the task.
-With connector settings, you can define how the system must behave if someone rejects the document.
+The process will go to the next step only when all the employees will complete the task.
+With connector settings, you can determine what happens if an approver rejects the document.

 - Leave only actual participants.
-Remove from the approval sheet those users who were assigned with the approval task but had neither approved nor rejected the document.
+Remove those users who were assigned the approval task but had neither approved nor rejected the document from the approval sheet.

-- Write the output variable.
-Specify a String type variable that will be used to store the output of the current operation.
+- Write the output to a variable.
+Specify a String type variable that will be used to store the output of the current operation:

 The following examples will help you understand how to use approval types in different cases.